The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

 Visit Katoomba & Scenic World

-Katoomba is the largest town in the upper Blue Mountains and a centre for shopping with supermarkets, a hospital and other services.
-Echo Point and the famous view of the Three Sisters is the main attraction for tourists in Katoomba.
+Katoomba is the largest town in the upper Blue Mountains and a central hub for shops, cafés, and essential services.
+It’s also home to Echo Point, where you’ll find the iconic view of the Three Sisters, one of the region’s most visited lookouts.

 Enjoy the beautiful scenery